 Companies may identify a legitimate need to conduct other types of business meetings with Health Care Professionals to discuss, for example, Medical Technology features, sales terms, Company service offerings and their impact on health care delivery, product line offerings, health economics information, or purchase contract arrangements.
-Other examples could include plant or facility tours, meetings to demonstrate equipment, or meetings to explore product development or clinical testing needs.
+Other examples could include plant or facility tours, meetings to demonstrate equipment, meetings to explore product development or clinical testing needs, or meetings to discuss value-based solutions, services, or arrangements.